JeffDeCola/my-cheat-sheets/software/platform-as-a-service/cloud-services-app/google-cloud-platform-cheat-sheet/google-app-engine.md

 ## OVERVIEW

-GCE requires a lot of setup.
+`gce` requires a lot, I mean a lot of setup.
 But what if you just don't really care about the guts (infrastructure) and just want to deploy and App.
 Well `gae` is for you.
+You bring the code, they handle the rest.

-On a side note, can `gae` run a service.
+On a side note, can `gae` run a service?
 I would say yes.
 But that's not really the point of `gae`.

 ## FREE RESOURCE (standard environment only)